 Breakups stink, let's face it.
-If your relationship has tanked here are some healthy steps to take so that you can maintain your sanity, heal yourself and make sure that the next relationship has the potential to be a healthy one.
+If your relationship has tanked, here are some healthy steps to take so that you can maintain your sanity, heal yourself, and make sure that the next relationship has the potential to be a healthy one.

-The advice here is geared toward the loss of a long-term relationship, however it can be helpful regarding shorter ones as well.
-This article contains many of the tips I've learned over nearly two decades of working as a psychic and spiritual counselor, as well as the lessons I drew from my own divorce after a 21 year marriage.
+The advice here is geared toward the loss of a long-term relationship.
+However, it can be helpful regarding shorter ones as well.
+This article contains many of the tips I've learned over nearly two decades of working as a psychic and spiritual counselor, as well as the lessons I drew from my own divorce after a 21-year marriage.

 Some Relationships Are Meant to Teach Us

-If you've never been in a "bad" relationship you're either very young, very inexperienced or super lucky to have found the right person on the first try.
+If you've never been in a "bad" relationship, you're either very young, very inexperienced, or super lucky to have found the right person on the first try.
 If you're in the last category, consider yourself blessed.

-It's also possible that you're a person who is so highly functional that you recognize a bad relationship before you get involved, and get away before it starts.
+It's also possible that you're a person who is so highly functional that you recognize a bad relationship before you get involved, and you get away before it starts.
 If so, kudos to you.

 For the rest of us, unhealthy relationships are just part of the growing process.
 They exist to teach us many things, including: